GMA & Student Representatives (2025–26)

 Molly Covington is a Ph.D. student in Musicology with a Bachelor of Music in music theory from the University of North Texas.
 Her research interests include philosophies of musical meaning, exoticism in classical opera, and Afrofuturism.
 She plays classical guitar and enjoys practicing various forms of dance.

 John Matthew Cowan is a Ph.D. student in musicology from Stirling, NJ.
 He holds a B.A. in Music Studies from the University of South Florida (‘21) and an M.M. in Musicology from the University of Miami Frost School of Music (‘23).
-Cowan’s primary research interests include comic opera/operetta, 18th-century European music, Walter Kaufmann, borrowing, and all things musicological-historiographical.
+Cowan’s primary research interests include analysis of mid- to late-18th-century European music, 18th- and 19th-century opera (particularly comic opera), and all things musicological-historiographical.
 Cowan has presented on the topic of his Master’s thesis, “Monostatos: Ethnoracial Representation and Cultural Politics in Die Zauberflöte,” at multiple conferences.
 While at UM, he served in the Graduate Student Association as Senator for the Department of Musicology and a Co-Chair of the Committee for Music and Arts.
-At IU, Cowan served as Co-President of the Graduate Musicology Association and on the Executive Board of the University Gilbert and Sullivan Society; Cowan also works in Reference and Special Collections at the William and Gayle Cook Music Library.
-He thinks himself an unrealized baritenor and attempts to play the piano and flute.
+At IU, Cowan served two terms as a President of the Graduate Musicology Association and on the Executive Board of the University Gilbert and Sullivan Society.
+He also works in Reference and Special Collections at the William and Gayle Cook Music Library, where he oversees the Walter Kaufmann Collection.

 Nicole Cowan is a M.A. in Musicology/MLS student from Grapevine, TX.
 She earned her undergraduate degree in Flute Performance with a minor in French and Francophone Studies at Texas Christian University.
 Her research interests include the transition between the classic and romantic eras, how music is used to tell stories, and the intersection between music and emotion.
 In her free time, she enjoys watching college football, getting lost in the stacks of the Cook Music Library and cozying up with a good book.